-A total of £79,890 is received in Grant in Aid towards the salaries of the Director and two Curators.
-The Trust also employs one full-time Retail Assistant and between them they carry out the Trust's day-to-day work.
+A total of £84,046.94 was received in Grant in Aid during financial year 2020/2021 towards the salaries of the Director, Curator and Assistant Curator.
+The Trust also employs one full-time Retail Assistant.
+Between them they carry out the Trust's day-to-day work.
 Accommodation, some telephones and all utilities are provided from Public Funds.
 A board of trustees, who are Managing Trustees, sets the strategic direction of the charity.
-There are currently 12 volunteer workers undertaking approximately 50 hours of work per week between them.
+There are currently 12 volunteers supporting the museum, although their contribution to the museum has been necessarily curtailed during the financial year.

-Trustees have been either nominated from within the four Corps of the Army Medical Services, or appointed to the Board due to some specialism, such as financial expertise or eminence in medical history.
-During this financial year the Constitution has been amended to remove automatic representation on the Board, save for two ex-officio posts: the Corps Colonel and the AMS Co-ordinating Regimental Secretary.
+The Board of Trustees has two ex-officio positions: the Colonel AMS and Co-ordinating AMS Regimental Secretary, the rest are appointed.
 The board meets four times each year as a Committee of Management.
 All major issues are discussed by Trustees and a consensus view / decision taken and recorded in the minutes.